Publications

-Gamification Discontinuation and Mobile Banking Behaviors
+Marketing Science: Gamification and Mobile Banking Apps

 Game Over?
 Assessing the Impact of Gamification Discontinuation on Mobile Banking Behaviors